 - To establish the extent of the damage, taxpayers should take photographs or videos of affected property as soon as possible after the disaster.

-- Taxpayers can look on their mobile phone for pictures that show the property before the disaster damaged it.
+- Taxpayers can look on their mobile phones for pictures that show the property before the disaster-damaged it.

 - If a taxpayer doesn’t have photographs or videos of their property, a simple method to help them remember what items they lost is to sketch pictures of each room that was affected.

 - Taxpayers can support the valuation of property with photographs, videos, canceled checks, receipts, or other evidence.